ARMmbed/ci-test-shield/README.md

 # ci-test-shield
-This repo contains the eagle schematics for the ARM mbed CI Test shield.
+This repo contains the eagle schematics and test code for the ARM mbed CI Test shield.

+## Known Issues
+- SPI Tests not working due to issue with SD Card driver, will be fixed soon.

 ## How to reproduce
 0. (Optional) Download eagle files